CCI-MOC/documentation/docs/source/clusters/OCT-nodes.md

 ## OCT10

-This rack has the newer dell hardware to be used as controlelrs for the operate first cluster.
+This rack has the newer dell hardware to be used as controllers for the operate first cluster.
 The node's IPMI is on VLAN 912.

 Nodes have dual 25G connections to a DellZ9100-ON.
 See the google sheet on top for details about switchports.